ymilkessa/huddlers-js/README.md

 Other optional parameters include:

 - `url`: The URL of the API that the SDK should fetch events from.
-Defaults to `https://api.huddlers.dev`.
+Defaults to the Huddlers api url.
 - `limit`: The maximum number of events to fetch.
 Defaults to 20.
 - `until`: The timestamp to use as the latest timestamp of the events to fetch.
 This acts as an offset.